hkjn/decenter.world/bitcoin.md

 On 2008-11-01, an email was sent by Satoshi Nakamoto introducing
 Bitcoin: A Peer-to-Peer Electronic Cash System [1].
-This was followed on 2009-01-08 by the release of the Bitcoin v0.1 software.
-When running this software, the computer running it becomes a Bitcoin node.
+This was followed on 2009-01-08 by the release of the Bitcoin v0.1 software [2].
+When this software is active, the computer running it becomes a
+<strong>Bitcoin node</strong>.
-Such nodes join other nodes and form the Bitcoin network, which has its own native currency called the lower-case bitcoin.
-There's only ever going to be 21 million bitcoin, which started having value because people believed them to have value, and the Bitcoin system may have rather wide-ranging impact on the world.
+Such nodes join other nodes and form the Bitcoin network, which has its own native currency called the lower-case <strong>bitcoin</strong>.
+There's only ever going to be 21 million bitcoin, which have value because people believe that they have value.
+Bitcoin represents a new kind of system, and might come to have rather wide-ranging impact on the world.

-Although beliefs of people is what creates the value in Bitcoin, and the system exists to solve problems that people have, since the actual system fundamentally is software, it is important to understand what it actually is to make good decisions about it.
+Although it is the beliefs of people that gives bitcoins value, and the system exists to solve problems that people have, since the actual running system fundamentally is made of software, it is important to understand what it actually <strong>is</strong> in order to understand why some of us find it so interesting, and in order to make good decisions about it.

 So in this article, I will describe the Bitcoin system from a software perspective.
-I will try to avoid making the explanation too complex, but some concepts like public key cryptography and hashing are necessary components.
+I will try to avoid making the explanation too complex, but it is necessary to understand a little bit about some concepts like public key cryptography and hashing.

 The Bitcoin software is a program written in the C++ programming language, which when running turns the computer it's running on